OSQP: An Operator Splitting Solver for Quadratic Programs: Solution with ADMM

 Our particular choice of splitting results in a KKT matrix that is quasi-definite, \ie, it can be written as a 2-by-2 block-symmetric matrix where the $(1,1)$-block is positive definite, and the $(2,2)$-block is negative definite.
 It therefore always has a well defined $LDL^\tpose$ factorization, with~$L$ being a lower triangular matrix with unit diagonal elements and~$D$ a diagonal matrix with nonzero diagonal elements~\cite{vanderbei1995symmetric}.
 Note that once the factorization is carried out, computing the solution of~\eqref{eq:kkt} can be made division-free by storing $D^{-1}$ instead of $D$.

-When the KKT matrix is sparse and quasi-definite, efficient algorithms can be used for computing a suitable permutation matrix~$P$ for which the factorization of $PKP^\tpose$ results in a sparse factor~$L$~\cite{Amestoy:2004,davis2006direct} without regard for the actual non-zero values appearing in the KKT matrix.
+When the KKT matrix is sparse and quasi-definite, efficient algorithms can be used for computing a suitable permutation matrix~$P$ for which the factorization of $PKP^\tpose$ results in a sparse factor~$L$~\cite{Amestoy:2004,davis2006direct} without regard for the actual nonzero values appearing in the KKT matrix.
 The $LDL^\tpose$ factorization consists of two steps.
 In the first step we compute the sparsity pattern of the factor $L$.
 This step is referred to as the {\em symbolic factorization} and requires only the sparsity pattern of the KKT matrix.
 In the second step, referred to as the {\em numerical factorization}, we determine the values of nonzero elements in~$L$ and~$D$.
 Note that we do not need to update the symbolic factorization if the nonzero entries of the KKT matrix change but the sparsity pattern remains the same.

-\paragraph{Indirect method.} \reviewchanges{With large-scale \glspl{QP}, a direct~\eqref{eq:kkt} linear system factorization might be prohibitive.
-In these cases it might be more convenient to use an indirect method by solving instead the linear system}
+\paragraph{Indirect method.} With large-scale \glspl{QP}, factoring linear system~\eqref{eq:kkt} might be prohibitive.
+In these cases it might be more convenient to use an indirect method by solving instead the linear system

 obtained by eliminating~$\nu^{k+1}$ from~\eqref{eq:kkt}.
 We then compute $\tilde{z}^{k+1}$ as $\tilde{z}^{k+1} = A\tilde{x}^{k+1}$.
 Note that the coefficient matrix in the above linear system is always positive definite.
 The linear system can therefore be solved with an iterative scheme such as the conjugate gradient method~\cite{Golub:1996:MC:248979,NW06}.
 When the linear system is solved up to some predefined accuracy, we terminate the method.
-We can also warm start the method using the linear system solution at the previous iteration of \gls{ADMM} to speed up its convergence. \reviewchanges{In contrast to direct methods, the complexity of indirect methods does not change if we update $\rho$ and $\sigma$ since there is no factorization required.
-This allows for more updates to take place without any overhead.}
+We can also warm start the method using the linear system solution at the previous iteration of \gls{ADMM} to speed up its convergence.
+In contrast to direct methods, the complexity of indirect methods does not change if we update $\rho$ and $\sigma$ since there is no factorization required.
+This allows for more updates to take place without any overhead.